amontalenti/diffsanity/README.md

 This subcommand checks whether a `filehash.sum` manifest file is present in the folder, and, if it is, it prints a few of its entries.
-It does not generate the manifest; a manifest is generated when you do use the `check` sub-command.
+It does not generate the manifest; a manifest is meant to be generated after you use the `check` sub-command.

 ## High-Level Design